 Parenthood is often taken for granted but for those who can’t conceive it can seem like an impossible dream.
 In recent times more and more desperate couples have turned to surrogacy as a means of becoming parents particularly when IVF fails.

-Commercial surrogacy is currently banned and fertility treatment affordable in Britain.
+Commercial surrogacy is currently banned in Britain.
 This forces prospective parents to travel abroad to find a surrogate, often through agencies that charge substantial fees.
 The lack of regulation around the issue has led to some astonishing legal battles that have been filling column inches in recent weeks.

 The most recent of these is the case of a gay couple who have been given custody of a baby girl against the surrogate mother’s wishes.
 The dispute involved the original agreement between the parties, with the couple insisting the woman was enlisted as a surrogate for the couple while the woman maintained that it had always been intended that she should be the main parent.